-We are a nonprofit, independent and global initiative headquartered in Germany.
-Our funding is coming from a European family passionate about space.
+We are a nonprofit, independent and global foundation headquartered in Berlin, Germany.

 Karman Project participation(s) are intuitu personae invitation(s).
 The Chatham House Rules apply to all discussions.

-Privately she invests in tech startups, serves as Senior Adviser of Red River West VC and in the boards of startups in the US, China and EU.
+Privately, Helene invests in tech startups and serves as a Senior Adviser of Red River West VC and as a Board Member of startups in the US, China and the EU.
 She co-founded the Microbiome Foundation and is an Anchor Partner at Yunus Social Business.

-Artur is the Avionics and Power Subsystem Lead of the Orion European Service Module at Airbus Defence and Space.
-He held several thermal & propulsion engineering positions beforehand.
+Artur is the Propulsion Subsystem Lead of the Orion European Service Module at Airbus Defence and Space.
+He held several thermal and propulsion engineering positions beforehand.

 Artur was a visiting researcher for bioengineering at NASA Ames.
 He also worked as a development engineer at the Institute of Astronautics in the Technical University of Munich and holds a MSc. in Aerospace Engineering.